"People at Ambrose really mean it when they say they sincerely care about their #1 priority: students."

 When parents see the price tag on a private school, they'll see $35,000 or $40,000.
 You've got to sit down with someone in admissions and say, "OK, I'm thinking about these schools and St. Ambrose.
 How can we get this package close to those school costs?"
 There are ways to do that, especially if your student has had a good career academically.

 The whole atmosphere.
 He enjoyed the students and the people.
 He probably got the biggest kick out of giving campus tours.
-It was not uncommon for him to go to the Rogalski Center, walk to the president's office and knock on the door.
+It was not uncommon for him to walk to the president's office and knock on the door.
 And the president would say hello.
 People were amazed that he would go to the president's office.
 Most of the time, he was on a first-name basis with the president.
 Blake would say, "What better way to show students that this is a student-friendly campus?"

 I consider it a hidden treasure of the Midwest.
 Not just academically, but because of what they've done physically to that campus.
 Ambrose really means it when they say they sincerely care about their #1 priority: students.